elygeo/coseis/readme.txt

 News
 ----

-2009, Mar 30.
+2009, Mar 30:

--New finite source module and Python utility to read Graves SRF format.
+  - New finite source module and Python utility to read Graves SRF format.
--ihypo is now a real number parameter for sub-cell positioning.
+  - ihypo is now a real number parameter for sub-cell positioning.
--I/O testing and bug fixes.
+  - I/O testing and bug fixes.
--new parameter: source, nsource, tensor1, tensor2 (see default-prm.py)
+  - new parameters: source, nsource, tensor1, tensor2 (see default-prm.py)
--removed parameters: moment1, moment2, rsource, rfunc
+  - removed parameters: moment1, moment2, rsource, rfunc

 2008, Nov 11.
 New version finished introducing a revamped I/O scheme and Python based configuration.
 Beware that it is not well tested yet.